TrueFi-Protocol/truefi-spec/README.md

 - Assets: TUSD only
 - Idle Funds usage: 100% CRV

+# Voting Specification
+#### LoanToken Parameters
+- rate (APY)
+- term
+- amount
+- borrower

+#### Lending Pool functions
+- voteFor()
+- voteAgainst()
+- processLoan()
+- registerLoan()

+#### Lending Pool Parameters:
+- Minimum Loan Size: 1M TUSD
+- Maximum Loan Size: 10M TUSD
+- Minimum APY: 10%
+- Minimum TRU voted YES required to approve a loan: loan size in TUSD * factor -> initial factor is 0.7
+- Minimum ratio YES votes required to pass: 0.7
+- TRU default burn factor: 80%

+### Lending Pool Behavior
+- Whitelist borrowers
+- Borrowers deploy loan token with Loan Parameters
+- Window of time where borrowers
+- Window of time where TRU holders can vote
+- When a loan is approved, the TRU voted on it is staked -> voting yes stakes TRU for
+    -> voting no stakes TRU against
+- Loans not approved refunds TRU
+- Proposals can be revoked by borrower

+### Loan Voting Lifecycle V1
+- Borrowers can apply for loans at any time
+- When borrowers apply, this opens a 7 day process where TRU holders can vote
+- After 7 days, a loan is approved/denied and funds are sent out
+- Borrowers can cancel at any time

+## TRU Staking Rewards:
+R = (TUSD paid in interest) * (fraction of incentive distribution TRU remaining) Split R proportionally based on the loan stakers distribute TRU over time, not just at end of loan

+- Staking YES:
+    -> If the loan is paid back fully: you get x% increase on your staked TRU where x = the % interest paid -> If the loan defaults: 80% TRU are burned
+- Staking NO:
+    -> If the loan defaults: you get 100% increase on your staked TRU (you double up) -> If loan paid back: your TRU is returned

 # TRU Distribution

 39% of TRU will be distributed to liquidity providers (LPs) over 4 years.
 The TRU intended to be distributed to LPs will be sent to a smart contract which is owned by a multisig.
 The multisig will have control over the smart contract, otherwise the tokens cannot be spent.
 The multisig can approve transfers to smart contracts which will hold funds for liquidity mining.